elazar/flystream/README.md

 Flystream uses a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern) [service locator](https://en.wikipedia.org/wiki/Service_locator_pattern) rather than a more commonly accepted [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) configuration due to how PHP uses its stream wrapper classes.
 Specifically, PHP implicitly creates an instance of the stream wrapper class each time you use the associated custom protocol, and doesn't allow for dependency injection.

 This requires use of a service locator for the stream wrapper to have access to dependencies, a singleton in particular so that the stream wrapper uses the same container that the end user configures to override default dependency implementations.
 The stream wrapper class limits its use of the service locator to a single method that fetches a dependency from the container of the singeton instance.
 It also supports injecting a custom singleton instance, in particular for testing.
 These measures limit the impact of the disadvantages of using the service locator pattern.

-### Buffering

-Flysystem doesn't support appending data to existing files, at least in part because some adapters don't support this (e.g. AWS S3).
-Because of this, Flystream must buffer the data supplied in all write operations into memory until a flush operation (e.g. instigated by closing the file receiving the writes) occurs.
-As such, it may not be an optimal solution when writing a large amount of data to a single file.